Aj-Ishac/Driving-Safety-Collision-Prevention-Module/README.md

 Product requirements: cost effective, fast feedback run-time, portable, weather-proof.

-The project has been a valuable learning experience in terms of building a product around constraints based on similar products on the market and safety standards.
+The project has been a valuable learning experience in terms of building a product from start to finish with respect to automobile equipment safety regulations and competitive to similar products on the markt.

-Backend: C++
+Backend:  Arduino C++
-Frontend: MIT App Inventor
+Frontend: Android App using MIT App Inventor